metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An optional message about the state of the breakpoint.
 This is shown to the user and can be used to explain why a breakpoint could not be verified.
 	Message string `json:"message,omitempty"`

+	// The source where the breakpoint is located.
+	Source Source `json:"source,omitempty"`

+	// The start line of the actual range covered by the breakpoint.
+	Line int `json:"line,omitempty"`

+	// An optional start column of the actual range covered by the breakpoint.
+	Column int `json:"column,omitempty"`
 } // struct Breakpoint

 ```